cod fish tacos

-I’m not sure if it is possible for me to be more excited to share this brand new Cod Fish Taco recipe with you.
-It’s gonna be your new go-to fish recipe for family weeknight meals.
-It comes together in only 20 minutes.
+I’m not sure if it is possible for me to be more excited to share this favorite Cod Fish Taco recipe with you.
+It’s going to be your new go-to taco for taco Tuesday and it’s also a fast fish recipe for family weeknight meals because itt comes together in only 20 minutes.
 Everyone in the family will agree the blackened fish and avocado crema are amazing together!

 The good news is that frozen fish is actually just as good as fresh in many ways, and actually better for sustainability reasons.

-- Cajun Seasoning: Sprinkle the fish with Cajun seasoning.
-I like Teeny Tiny Spice Company, but there are several on the market that are great.
-Just keep an eye out for those with extra added salt.
+I like Teeny Tiny Spice Company brand Cajun seasoning, but there are several on the market that are great.
+Just keep an eye out for those with added salt.
 You’ll want to scale back on the added salt on the fish in that case.

 This healthy riff on Mexican crema, is not cream at all, but pureed yogurt, avocado and lime.
 It is much lower in calories, doesn’t have high amounts of saturated fat, and it is tangy and delicious.
 I added in a decent amount of cilantro, garlic and salt to really give it a flavorful kick.
 It’s a lovely foil to the spicy buttery fish.